MalcolmCrowe/ShareableDataStructures/README.md

 #ShareableDataStructures #StrongDBMS
 I am developing a set of general-purpose shareable data structures for C# and Java all of whose fields are public readonly/final, and use Bookmarks instead of Iterators.
-The files are in the subfolders for versions 0.0 and 0.1: Shareable for C# and ShareableJ for Java.
-The C# version uses C# 8.0, as in Visual Studio 2019.
+The basic library is in the folders Shareable for C# and ShareableJ for Java.
+The C# version uses C# 8.0, and this option need to be selected in Visual Studio 2019.
 The Java version is JDK 11.
+Various versions of the Tpcc Windows Forms application for different DBMS are included here.
+In all cases Visual Studio will only recompile if you right click on the project node in Solution Explorer and select Rebuild.
 Follow on Twitter: @MalcolmCrowe #ShareableDataStructures #StrongDBMS